 I started Muay Thai in the spring of 2002 in Philadelphia when I was 24 years old.
-I was dating a guy who trained and he wanted to show me what it was about.
-At the time I was just bartending in the city after graduating college.
-I hit up Bally’s to workout a little on occasion, but had very little clue about fitness other than what I gathered from playing basketball in high school and reading Shape magazine – and I had definitely never taken a martial art in my life.
+I was dating a guy who trained, and he wanted to teach me, Muay Thai.
+At the time I was bartending in the city after graduating from college.
+I hit up Bally’s to work out a little on occasion, but had little clue about fitness other than what I gathered from playing basketball in high school and reading Shape magazine – and I had never taken a martial art in my life.

-If it wasn’t for Muay Thai I would have probably moved back to Philly in a year or less, but no matter how hard it got I had my training to focus me, drive me, and keep me strong.
+If it weren’t for Muay Thai, I would have probably moved back to Philly in a year or less, but no matter how hard it got I had my training to focus me, drive me, and keep me strong.
 Ten years later and I’m still in love with the sport.
 Here’s what I love about Muay Thai that I hope will never change…

 Muay Thai challenges me to be a better person.
 Getting good at Muay Thai is not easy.
-The hours of training, bumps, bruises and sacrifices are just the beginning.
-What takes real strength is the ability to take ownership of all your weaknesses and channel them into strengths.
+The hours of training, bumps, bruises, and sacrifices are just the beginning.
+It takes real maturity to take ownership of all your weaknesses and channel them into strengths.
 Anyone can lie to themselves and tell themselves they are good enough at something.
-In many other hobbies and occupations you can go your whole life and never have anyone really challenge you to do better.
+In many other hobbies and occupations, you can go your whole life and never have anyone challenge you to do better.
 What I love about Muay Thai is it checks you right in the face.
 One hard sparring session with someone skilled who picks me apart may feel like shit, but it’s also giving me more ways to improve.
-Losing a tough fight has brought me face to face with looking at ways I fell short and drives me to improve.
-Fighting is the great equalizer, everything shows up in the ring.
+Losing a tough fight has brought me face to face with looking at ways I fell short and drove me to develop.
+Fighting is the great equalizer; everything shows up in the ring.
 Any weakness, be it mental, emotional, physical or skill based is magnified when someone else is in your face trying to break you.
-Through training and fighting I have had to look deep within myself at what I fear and what I lack, and find out what I’m really made of.
-Muay Thai taught me that I always have more inside of me; more strength, more power, more speed, more skill.
-I just have to believe it, train for it and want it badly enough.
+Through training and fighting, I have had to look deep within myself at what I fear and what I lack, and find out what I’m made of.
+Muay Thai taught me that I always have more inside of me.
+I will always have more strength, more power, more speed, more skill I only have to believe it, train for it and want it badly enough.
 I never knew what I was truly capable of until Muay Thai challenged me to find out.

 The Muay Thai community is small, intimate and unique.
-I hope it never loses that with higher pay days.
-Part of what connects people that fight Muay Thai is knowing that if someone is a Muay Thai fighter they fight because they truly love it, you need a second job to be a fighter and you won’t retire wealthy.
-I hope that as the sport grows and fighters get paid what they deserve we never lose the camaraderie of the sport that was such a big part of what made me fall in love with Muay Thai to begin with.
+I hope it never loses that with higher paydays.
+Part of what connects people that fight Muay Thai is knowing that if someone is a Muay Thai fighter, they fight because they truly love it, you need a second job to be a fighter and you won’t retire wealthy.
+I hope that as the sport grows and fighters earn what they deserve financially, and we never lose the camaraderie of the sport that was such a big part of what made me fall in love with Muay Thai in the beginning.

 There is always more to learn.
 Even great fighters have things they can improve on.
-I love that I can be in a sport for 10 years and someone tells me a new cue or clench trick or footwork drill and I’m instantly fascinated again.
-Now that I’m retired I’ve switched gears to coaching fighters and there are a whole new set of challenges and lessons to be learned.
+I love that I can be in a sport for ten years and someone tells me a new cue or clench trick or footwork drill and I’m instantly fascinated again.
+Now that I’m retired I’ve switched gears to coaching fighters, and there are a whole new set of challenges and lessons to be learned.
 There is no complacency in Muay Thai.
-I love that I am forced to grow and evolve just as the sport and its fighters do.
+I love that I am forced to grow and evolve just like the sport, and its fighters do.